Tearran/ITW_TCG/README.md

 Only Ready Flora and Fauna Cards may declare Challenges.

-Event Cards may affect any cards described by their abilities.
+Event Cards may affect any cards described by their effects.

 Energy Cards cannot initiate Challenges.